Community Hero: Child Life Specialists help kids understand hospital procedures and overcome fears

-We often talk about kids who are in the hospital.
-What we don’t often talk about are the folks who help the kids through what can be a scary experience.
+JOHNSON CITY, Tenn.
+(WJHL) – Children in the hospital are often spoken of, but people don’t often talk about the people who help the kids through what can be a scary experience.

 These child life specialists help kids “play with a purpose.”